From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Experiments

 \subsection{Datasets}

-Although DSPN can learn ACD, ACSA, and RP with only RP labels, to benchmark DSPN across all three Uni-SA tasks, we need datasets with ACD, ACSA, and RP labels.
-To validate DSPN as an efficient and effective model for unified sentiment analysis, we experiment with two datasets: one in English (TripDMS) and one in Chinese (ASAP).
-Details of these datasets are provided in Table \ref{tab:DataDetails}.
+As described above, DSPN can model ACD, ACSA, and RP with only RP labels.
+However, in order to benchmark DSPN across the three unified sentiment analysis tasks, we need datasets with ACD, ACSA, and RP labels.
+Such datasets are not common in the literature.
+After a thorough review of available data, we only found two datasets sufficient for our benchmarking.
+To validate DSPN as an efficient and effective model for unified sentiment analysis, we experiment with these two datasets: one in English (TripDMS) and one in Chinese (ASAP).
+Dataset details are provided in Table \ref{tab:DataDetails}.

 TripDMS is an English-language hotel review dataset from Tripadvisor.com~\citep{wang2010latent, yin2017document}, with RP labels on a 5-star scale and ACSA labels (\textit{positive}, \textit{negative}, \textit{neutral}) for seven aspects: {Value, Room, Location, Cleanliness, Check-in, Service, Business}.
 ASAP is a Chinese-language restaurant review dataset from a leading e-commerce platform in China~\citep{bu2021asap}.
 It includes RP labels on a 5-star scale and ACSA labels (\textit{positive}, \textit{negative}, \textit{neutral}) for aspects identified in the review text~\citep{pontiki2016semeval}.
 For ACSA, sentiment is aggregated at the entity level for five aspects: {Food, Price, Location, Service, Ambience}, determined by majority vote.
-To our knowledge, these are the only two publicly available datasets with both RP and ACSA labels for evaluating performance.
+We reiterate that, to the best of our knowledge, these are the only two publicly available datasets with both RP and ACSA labels for evaluating performance.
+Hence, we are unable to validate our proposed model on other datasets at this time.